Kalonymus Kalman Shapira: Further reading

+Henry Abramson: Torah from the Years of Wrath 1939-1943: The Historical Context of the Aish Kodesh, 2017.

 Nehemia Polen: Divine Weeping.
-Rabbi Kalonymos Shapiro's Theology of Catastrophe in the Warsaw Ghetto, in : Modern Judaism 7 (1987) 253-269;
+Rabbi Kalonymos Shapiro's Theology of Catastrophe in the Warsaw Ghetto, in Modern Judaism 7 (1987) 253-269;

-Nehamia Polen: The Holy Fire: The Teachings of Rabbi Kalonymus Kalman Shapira, the Rebbe of the Warsaw Ghetto.
+Nehemia Polen: The Holy Fire: The Teachings of Rabbi Kalonymus Kalman Shapira, the Rebbe of the Warsaw Ghetto.
 Northvale, NJ: Jason Aronson Press, 1999.

 Isaac Hershkowitz: Rabbi Kalonymus Kalmish Shapiro, the Piasechner Rebbe: His Holocaust and pre-Holocaust Thought, Continuity or Discontinuity?, M.A.
 Thesis, Bar-Ilan University, Ramat-Gan, Israel (2004).

-Rabbi Shapira appears as a major character in Joseph Skibell's 2010 novel A Curable Romantic.
+Rabbi Szapiro appears as a major character in Joseph Skibell's 2010 novel A Curable Romantic.

-Moshe Weinberger; "Warmed by the Fire of the Aish Kodesh : Torah from the Hilulas of Reb Kalonymus Kalman Shapira of Piaseczna", Adapted by Benjamin Wolf.
+Moshe Weinberger: "Warmed by the Fire of the Aish Kodesh: Torah from the Hilulas of Reb Kalonymus Kalman Szapiro of Piaseczna", Adapted by Benjamin Wolf.
 Jerusalem, Feldheim Publishers, 2015.